apache/druid/docs/operations/security-overview.md

 The following steps walk through a sample setup procedure:

-> The Coordinator API port is 8081 for non-TLS connections and 8281 for secured connections.
+> The default Coordinator API port is 8081 for non-TLS connections and 8281 for secured connections.

 1. Create a user by issuing a POST request to `druid-ext/basic-security/authentication/db/MyBasicMetadataAuthenticator/users/<USERNAME>`, replacing USERNAME with the new username.
 For example:
   ```
    curl -u admin:password -XPOST https://my-coordinator-ip:8281/druid-ext/basic-security/authentication/db/basic/users/myname
   ```
+  >  If you have TLS enabled, be sure to adjust the curl command accordingly.
+For example, if your Druid servers use self-signed certificates, you may choose to include the `insecure` curl option to forgo certificate checking for the curl command.
 2. Add a credential for the user by issuing a POST to `druid-ext/basic-security/authentication/db/MyBasicMetadataAuthenticator/users/<USERNAME>/credentials`.
 For example:
     ```
     curl -u admin:password -H'Content-Type: application/json' -XPOST --data-binary @pass.json https://my-coordinator-ip:8281/druid-ext/basic-security/authentication/db/basic/users/myname/credentials